Trent Ford

-Trent Ford (born January 15, 1979) is an American-born English actor and model.
+Trent Ford is an American-born English actor and model.

 Early life and education

 Ford was born in Akron, Ohio.
 His father was a test pilot for the United States Navy, and his mother was a British Airways head stewardess from Birmingham, West Midlands.
 His parents met in Kuwait.
 He moved to the United Kingdom at the age of one with his parents and grew up in Cradley, West Midlands and Malvern, Worcestershire with his brother and two sisters.
 He studied English and economics at Clare College, Cambridge.